-The take-out at Fall Creek is functional and has been used for years to access Iron Gate Reservoir, but the current site requires some parking and launching organization if use were to increase.
+The take-out at Fall Creek is functional and has been used for years to access Iron Gate Reservoir, but the current site requires some parking and launching organization to accommodate increased use.
 Rapids may also emerge during drawdown of Iron Gate Reservoir, especially at a location about one mile below Fall Creek where adjacent topography suggests a canyon constriction.
-New access downstream of those rapids would improve the length of Wards Canyon runs.
+New access downstream of those rapids would improve the length of Ward's Canyon runs.
 The road is adjacent to the reservoir until the mouth of Jenny Creek about 2.2 miles below Fall Creek, but bank gradient and stability are unknown because they are submerged.
 Below Jenny Creek the road is farther up the canyon wall.